 These improvements will help us keep the railway operating reliably and efficiently for the growing number of passengers and freight services using the line for years to come.

-Wiring and structure renewal is expected to start in the Pitsea area in October 2021 and will continue along the line until 2024.
+From October 2021 wiring and structure renewal is expected to start in the Pitsea area and will continue along the line for several years.
 We’ll keep passengers and local residents updated as the programme develops.

-Over the next 4 years, we’re replacing track at 11 locations along the line from Fenchurch Street to Shoeburyness and at seven locations along the Tilbury Loop line, which diverges from the Fenchurch Street to Shoeburyness line at Barking.
-These vital renewals will reduce the number of track faults and the associated delays or cancellations, creating a better experience for passengers.
+As well as the overhead line upgrade work, we’re also going to be replacing track at 11 locations along the line from Fenchurch Street to Shoeburyness and at seven locations along the Tilbury Loop line.
+These vital renewals will help reduce the number of track faults which can also result in delays or cancellations for passengers.

-We’re also replacing points at Southend Central, Barking, Upminster, East Ham, Grays West and Thameshaven Junction over the next four years.
-Points are moveable sections of track that guide trains from one track to another and allow them to cross paths.
+We’re also replacing points at Southend Central, Barking, Upminster, East Ham, Grays West and Thameshaven Junction.
+Points play an important role as they are moveable sections of track that guide trains from one track to another and allow them to cross paths.

-Once replaced, the track and points are expected to last approx. 25 years resulting in fewer track faults, fewer closures for maintenance and fault finding and increased reliability, meaning fewer delays and cancellations.
+Once replaced, the new track and points should result in fewer track faults, fewer closures for maintenance and fault finding and increased reliability, meaning fewer delays and cancellations.

 At Christmas 2021, our engineers will replace Morris Street bridge and at Christmas 2023, the teams are planning to be back out on the line strengthening the Minories bridges and various other bridges around Fenchurch Street station.
 This work will improve safety and reliability across the bridge for passengers and freight services.